 What makes Yale Medicine's approach to anger, aggression, and irritability in children unique?

 Anger and aggression are complex problems.
 A key benefit of seeking treatment from us is being able to access the resources of Yale University and Yale New Haven Hospital.
 “Oftentimes, one approach doesn’t work in isolation,” Sukhodolsky says, adding that Yale provides access to a wide range of mental health services for children with complicated mental health conditions and behavioral problems.

 Also notable is the Child Study Center’s commitment to treating children within the context of the family, with great sensitivity to culture and to each family’s values and lifestyle.
 For example, Sukhodolsky says, showing respect for grandparents may be culturally important to a particular family.
 “Some kids need a bit of extra training in how to be respectful,” he says, “so we develop a plan for each and every behavioral goal.”
 Parents also learn to be respectful of things that matter to the child, and siblings are sometimes included in the treatment.

 Whether the goal is accomplishing chores or getting to school on time, the approach is the same.
 “We develop a realistic plan that takes about three months or so of weekly effective therapy to change behavior and that includes behaviors of the child and the parents and often the behavior of the siblings,” Sukhodolsky says.

-Widely known as a preeminent research institution exploring, creating and shaping new treatments for children with mental health challenges, Yale is focused on understanding the efficacy of treatments with the goal of predicting who is most likely to respond to which approach.
+Yale is widely known as a preeminent research institution exploring, creating and shaping new treatments for children with mental health challenges.
+Doctors at Yale are focused on understanding the efficacy of treatments with the goal of predicting who is most likely to respond to which approach.
 “A lot of what we do here at the Child Study Center is randomized control trials to understand which forms of psychotherapy are effective,” Sukhodolsky says.